Data Science Project: BIOSCAN-5M

 DNA Nucleotide Barcode Sequences

 The presented DNA barcode sequence illustrates the nucleotide arrangement—Adenine (A), Thymine (T), Cytosine (C), and Guanine (G)—within a designated gene region, such as the mitochondrial cytochrome c oxidase subunit I (COI) gene.
-This sequence is visually represented in blocks of distinct colors:

 Visual representation of DNA sequence